polygenea/polygenea.github.io/overview.md

 1. Have the user specify the nodes they intend to infer and select the nodes they recognise as the support for their inference.

-    If creating Derivations, ask the user to type up their `reason` and stop.
+    (This step would also be present in creating Derivations, and would be followed by asking the user to type a free-text explanation.)
-    The remaining steps are for constructing an Expectation and Inference.

-2. Build a set of candidate antecedents from the nodes they identified as support augmented with any nodes referenced by the nodes the user identified as being inferred that are not already in the `antecedent` or inferred collections.
+2. Build a set of candidate antecedents from the nodes identified as support, augmented with any nodes referenced by the nodes identified as being inferred that are not already in the antecedent or inferred collections.

-3. For each field of each candidate antecedent (except `details` in an OutRef; see below), ask the user "is this field important to your reasoning?"
+3. For each field of each candidate antecedent (except the fields of an OutRef; see below), ask the user "is this field important to your reasoning?"
     If the answer is "no", replace the field with `-1` (if a node reference) or predicate _Top_ (otherwise).
     If the answer is "yes", add the referenced node to the candidate antecedent set (if a node reference) or replace it with a predicate _Lit_ (otherwise).